akashdeep789-proj/Doorclinik/README.md

 Doorclinik

-Doorclinik is a full-stack doctor appointment platform designed to simplify appointment booking for patients and clinic management for doctors.
-It provides features for doctor listings, booking appointments, real-time notifications, secure payments, and review management, all presented in a modern, user-friendly interface.
+Doorclinik is a AI Integrated Full-Stack Doctor appointment platform designed to streamline healthcare interactions for both patients and doctors.
+It offers features such as doctor listings, appointment booking, real-time notifications, secure payments, and review management, all within a modern, intuitive, and responsive interface.
+Additionally, the platform integrates AI-powered tools, including a summarizer for quick consultation summaries and image generation to enhance patient engagement and content visualization.
+Doorclinik combines advanced technology with user-centric design to provide a seamless and efficient healthcare experience.

 Project Contributors - Akashdeep Kumar